Using Web Services with External Data Sources

 4.Create a top-level tab for this new external business object.
 See Defining Top Level Tabs.

-There is a new log type starting in Service Manager Release 2015.2 called Script.
+There is a new log type starting in Neurons for ITSM Release 2015.2 called Script.
 See Working with Logs for more information.

 To view the information from the log on your monitor, add the following snippet to the bottom of your code: